 Any taxable person, whether or not VAT registered, should store the issued and received tax documents for up to 5 years after expiry of the prescription term for public liabilities.
 (Art.
 121, Para.
 1 of VATA).

-In case the taxable person stores data by electronic means guaranteeing online access to electronic invoices and electronic invoice notifications issued or received by this person, the person shall ensure electronic access to the stored data for the competent revenue authorities.
+In case the taxable person stores data with the help of electronic means guaranteeing online access to electronic invoices and electronic invoice notifications issued or received by this person, the person shall ensure electronic access to the stored data for the competent revenue authorities.
 For the purpose of control, the revenue authorities shall have the right to withdraw and use the stored invoices.